kirklong/ThreeBodyBot/README.md

 The [`3BodySetup.ipynb`](3BodySetup.ipynb) notebook is more of the stream of consciousness I had while creating this project and testing different things, but it may be useful if you want to see how things are tweaked (but it's not very well documented sorry).

-The shell script ([`3BodyShell.sh`](3BodyShell.sh)) depends almost entirely on filepaths to my machine and requires use of the Twitter API through the [`server.js`](twitterbot/server.js) script but is a good template to base your own off of (if you desire), and the FFmpeg command there by itself may be useful.
+The shell script ([`3BodyShell.sh`](3BodyShell.sh)) depends almost entirely on filepaths to my machine and requires use of the Twitter/Tumblr/YouTube/Mastodon APIs through their respective upload scripts but is a good template to base your own off of (if you desire), and the FFmpeg command there by itself may be useful.
 It's also fun if you just want to see the entire pipeline for how the animations get generated and posted start to finish.

 **If you want to make n-body simulations**, you need either the [`requests.jl`](nbody/requests.jl) or [`namedBody.jl`](nbody/namedBody.jl) code from the `nbody` folder – use the [`namedBody.jl`](nbody/namedBody.jl) version if you want to give the stars actual names (as opposed to just masses) and the [`requests.jl`](nbody/requests.jl) version for everything else.
 Yes, reader, I could (and probably should) have combined these into one file but I'm exceptionally lazy and for some reason thought it was easier to make two when I did it late the other night so sorry.
 Both of these scripts have command line arguments that change interactivity.
 For example, to generate square frames for a 10 body simulation with random masses, colors, and without fun names one would execute something like `julia requests.jl 10 0 0 0`.
 Like in the three-body code you will need to alter the filepath to where the frames are saved, and use something like FFmpeg to compile the frames after they are generated.